Serg1oxD/Dynamic-Countdown-HTML-CSS-JS/README.md

 # dynamic-countdown
-A dynamic countdown where you can place the date you will want
+A dynamic countdown where you can put the date you want to see the days left for that date